tsdev/spinw/docs/pages/swfiles/sw_model.md

 ### Input Arguments

-% `model`
+`model`
 : String, name of the model, one of the following:
- F'     Triangular lattice Heisenberg antiferromagnet
+      'triAF'     Triangular lattice Heisenberg antiferromagnet
                   in the ab plane (a=b=3 Angstrom), with gamma = 120 deg angle and optimised magnetic structure.
                   Arbitrary number of Heisenberg interaction can
-        be defined, param(1) gives the value of 1st neighbor interaction, param(2) the second etc. reAF'  Square lattice antiferromagnet. n'     Chain with further neighbor interactions.
+                  be defined, param(1) gives the value of 1st neighbor interaction, param(2) the second etc.
+      'squareAF'  Square lattice antiferromagnet.
+      'chain'     Chain with further neighbor interactions.

-% `param`
+`param`
 : Input parameters of the model, depending on which is selected.

-% `fid`
+`fid`
 : Where to print the text output.
-Default is 1 to print to the
+Default is 1 to print to the Command Window.

-% `Command`
-:indow.
 Optional.

 ### Output Arguments